Dandenong to Cranbourne Duplication

 The project is expected to comprise duplication of eight kilometres of track between Dandenong and Cranbourne stations and track upgrades around Caulfield and Dandenong stations.
 Planning for extending the Cranbourne line to Clyde will also be completed as part of the project.

-In August 2018, the Victorian Government announced that if elected at the November 2018 state election it would commit $750 million towards the duplication and a further $7 million towards planning for the extension to Clyde.
+In August 2018, the Victorian Government announced that it would commit $750 million towards the duplication and a further $7 million towards planning for the extension to Clyde.
 This follows a $572 million allocation in the 2018-19 Victorian Budget towards Cranbourne-Pakenham and Sunbury line upgrades which included funding for planning and development activities for the duplication project.

 Public Transport Victoria noted the Dandenong to Cranbourne Duplication as a project in Stage 3 of its 2012 Network Development Plan to be implemented within 15-years, while the extension to Clyde is noted as a future project.